Industrial Water Leaders Forum 2016

 Aquatech China and Global Water Intelligence are proud to have presented the Industrial Water Leaders Forum: China.

 The invitation-only gathering welcomed high-level executives from the most important companies and organisations involved in Chinese industrial water.
 Speakers included regulators, government officials, and end users from China, along with international key technology providers and multilateral development banks.

 Make partnerships, solve your wastewater problems and take your business to new, exciting places.

 The big idea: Growth and exchange

 The relationship between China and the rest of the world currently is one of growth and exchange.
 Chinese industrial water companies have grown rapidly in recent years, and now have the capital and expertise to progress beyond the boundaries of China and into the wider world, following the one belt, one road government initiative.
 Simultaneously, action on industrial pollution has been stepped up.

-In Shanghai, we are bringing together the relevant global and Chinese leaders to discuss the details of these issues both in the larger arena at plenary sessions, and on an individual basis at matched one-on-one meetings, arranged and faciliated in advance.
+At Aquatech China, relevant global and Chinese leaders discussed the details of these issues both in the larger arena at plenary sessions, and on an individual basis at matched one-on-one meetings, arranged and faciliated in advance.

 - International financing institutions (EBRD, IFC, ADB, AIIB)

 - Chinese EPC contractors